Beginner Introduction Guide to Tubes & Valves in Amps & Audio November 19 2018, 0 Comments

 - Shuguang based in China.

 NewSensor don’t sell their tubes under that name.
 Rather they have a few different brands which are very similar but with minor changes / design tweaks.
-These are Electro Harmonix, Sovtek and Tung Sol.
+The main ones are Electro Harmonix, Sovtek, Genalex and Tung Sol.

 Any other brands you see are rebrands of these three main factories.
 For example some of the stock Fender, Marshall and Mesa Boogie tubes are rebranded from these factories.